newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 ...
 ```

-What do you mean, **TODO** ???
+What do you mean, **TODO**???
-It seems still that the function is actually implemented as we can see a call to **system** without any cross-reference:
+It seems that the function is actually implemented as we can see a call to **system** without any cross-reference:

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/system_xref.png)
 {: refdef}

 My guess would be they never changed the log message containing the **TODO**, but the CFILE_DO_COMMAND exists in the code.
-They probably just removed it's call from the release version.
+They probably just removed its call from the release version.

 Anyway, after obtaining the firmware (see [part 1](https://therealunicornsecurity.github.io/Powervision-1/)), we finally obtained the full list of functions supported by the Filex protocol, and here the complete Kaitai Struct enums: